GioBonvi/Infiltrate/README.md

  - new roles and locations (obvioulsy)

  - translations (you can already contribute via GitHub, but I'd like to add an easier way)

- - easy way to change your name in-game

  - another way to share the link: QR code